Updated 2/26/19. Please note that this article may contain affiliate links.

 - Online course: A collection of knowledge focused on a specific topic, taught like an online class you might take at a university.
 Sometimes includes learning resources (like workbooks or quizzes).
 Online courses are self-guided but sometimes includes access to periodic group coaching sessions over the phone.

-- Masterminds: A consistent/scheduled meeting of the minds between people with similar businesses/stages of business growth.
+- Masterminds: First popularized in the masterpiece Think and Grow Rich (I recommend giving it a read or three), masterminds are a consistent/scheduled meeting of the minds between people with similar businesses/stages of business growth.
 The goal is to create accountability and to help each group member problem solve business issues as they come up.
 Masterminds create symbiotic relationships where members give and get.

 A little fine print: